 - Limited eligibility.
 While insurance is available to all Pennsylvania drivers, New Jerseyans have to tick a few boxes.

-What do customers say about New Jersey Manufacturers?
+What do customers say about NJM?

 On online forums, customers praise the company’s local knowledge, timely investigations and fair repairs, though some say it can be slow to communicate and process claims.

 In J.D.
 Power’s 2017 Auto Insurance Study, NJM ranked highly for customer satisfaction.
 It earned a score of 874 on a 1,000-point scale, which was well above the national average of 819.